June 19, 2018

 October 16, 2017

-Adducing women of color feminism's theories of the flesh and Mikhail Bakhtin's conception of the grotesque, this essay advances a theory of black grotesquerie as an aesthetic mode in the project of textualizing African American life in the catastrophic present.
-Rather than merely signifying excess, dread, or decay, black grotesquerie delineates an expressive practice of contortion, substitution, inversion, corruption.
-Reading together works by visual artist Wangechi Mutu and author Marci Blackman, this essay illustrates the ways in which black grotesquerie reconfigures the terms of contemporary black struggle by rendering the boundary between (black) living and dying porous and negotiable.
+Adducing women of color feminism's theories of the flesh and Mikhail Bakhtin's conception of the grotesque, this essay by Professor Abdur-Rahman advances a theory of black grotesquerie as an aesthetic mode in the project of textualizing African American life in the catastrophic present.
+Rather than merely signifying excess, dread or decay, black grotesquerie delineates an expressive practice of contortion, substitution, inversion and corruption.
+Reading together works by visual artist Wangechi Mutu and author Marci Blackman, the essay illustrates the ways in which black grotesquerie reconfigures the terms of contemporary black struggle by rendering the boundary between (black) living and dying porous and negotiable.

 August 27, 2017